 If your work visa has not kicked in, or you need to apply for one after you arrive (like me) I would do this as soon as you have your SSN.
-My visa is going to take an additional 60-90 days to process, so the sooner you apply, the sooner you can start working.
+My Employment Authorization Document (EAD) took an additional 60-90 days to process, so the sooner you apply, the sooner you can start working.

 Once you have a US mailing address and SSN, you should get to a bank and open an account so you have a place to deposit your US paycheques and an account to start paying bills from.

 Use this to slowly build credit over the next 3-6 months and then you can eventually ask for your deposit back.
 I would advise doing this ASAP as most credit cards from Canada will charge you a 2.5% foreign transaction fee on EVERY purchase.
 This adds up big time!

 I actually got approved for an American Express US credit card just by having one in Canada for over a year in good standing.
 I think it’s because they are their own bank and are more flexible with their clients moving around a lot.

 Smaller landlords are more flexible, you could offer to pay 3-6 months of rent in advance if the situation does not seem sketchy.
 However larger property management firms just didn’t seem to get it.
 So FYI.

 When I moved to the state of California, I had 10 days to change my driver’s license over.
 Make sure to get to the DMV right away to do the written driving test.
 Once you pass, you have a temporary license for about 60 days and then you need to book and pass a behind-the-wheel test.

-6) Import your Car – We made the mistake of NOT importing our car when we drove it from Canada to the US border.
+We made the mistake of NOT importing our car when we drove it from Canada to the US border.
 It’s much easier to do this when you cross, but not to worry.
 You have up to one year to officially ‘import’ your car at a PORT near you.
 Check out my post on how to import your car from Canada to the USA.

 I looked into renting a shipping container with storage from Toronto to Los Angeles and it came in at around $3500.
 My stuff is not that nice or all that important.
 So we opted to sell it all on Craigslist.

 I packed a few extra full suitcases and left them in Toronto with my family.
 That way when people come to visit, they can grab an already packed suitcase and pay $25-30 to bring down a second checked bag for me.
 This is a great way to slowly move down your seasonal clothing too.

 Unfortunately with only Canadian credit it was near impossible to sign a contract and get a post-paid cell phone.
 I opted for this prepaid plan with T-Mobile which offers unlimited long-distance and texts back to Canada (I think for $10/month).

 After 12 months I got my $300 deposit back in the form of a bill credit.
 Make sure you call in and ask for it back because I don’t think they automatically credit you.
 Also, I think I still would have had to pay full price for my iPhone if I did post-paid off the bat.
 Check out T-Mobile online for all your options.

 Do not mess around with this.
 Make sure you have enough travel insurance to cover you for at least 45-60 days while you get settled.
 Once you arrive, if you are in charge of purchasing your own health insurance make sure you get on this right away.
 At the same time you may want to bundle it up with your car, life, contents and personal umbrella liability insurance.

 If work pays for your medical, health and dental – ask LOTS of questions on how much coverage, co-pay and liability you have.
-We found that our liability on our car insurance was super low, so we topped up and bought an additional umbrella policy.
+We found that our liability on our car insurance was super low compared to what we had in Canada, so we topped up and bought an additional umbrella policy.

 I’m adding a little extra section on prescriptions here.
 Since moving to LA, I’ve learned that often times the medication you are used to getting in Canada may not be available here in the US or are branded under a different name.

 I got stuck with a generic when my medication from Canada ran out and I suffered from some pretty terrible side effects when I had switched.
 It took me 6 months to figure out what was wrong with me and I wish someone had told me to pre-research what version of my prescription I could get in the USA.
 So just a heads up!

-Paul and I did this for about 2 weeks when we arrived in LA while we were on an apartment search.
+Paul and I did this for about 2 weeks when we arrived in LA while we were on an apartment search after moving.
 Do check out the site!
+Use our referral link and get $30 off your first stay.
 We stayed friends with BOTH of our Airbnb hosts and they were great at giving us an inside scoop about how our new city works.

 Here are a few other posts I’ve written you might find helpful: